Tulip Poisoning in Dogs

 Types

-Although the tulip bulb is one of the more noxious of the plant bulbs out there, it is by no means the only flower bulb that contains serious toxins.
-Other plant bulbs that can be detrimental to your pet include:
+The tulip is by no means the only flower bulb that contains serious toxins.
+For example, hyacinths, which are members of the Liliaceae family just like tulips, also contain toxic bulbs that can produce similar symptoms when ingested.
+Other plant bulbs that can be detrimental to your pet include amaryllis and daffodil.

 Causes of Tulip Poisoning in Dogs